 The thoughts mask feelings.
 I find that if I go through the RAIN process that I described in the previous two blog posts, it takes some effort to figure out what feelings lie behind the thoughts.
 Once I identify the feelings and walk through the four steps of RAIN, some of the demonic thoughts simply go away.
 They were functioning as cover-ups for painful feelings.
 They were enabling me to avoid feeling those feelings, an avoidance technique that was just as bad, or even worse, than the thing I was avoiding.

 When the RAIN process simply dissolves the thoughts, it feels like a miracle.
 However, sometimes the thoughts remain or come right back after I do RAIN.
-Sometimes I there are more feelings lying behind the thoughts, and a second round of RAIN, focused on different feelings, helps.
-But sometimes every then, the counterproductive thoughts remain.
+Sometimes I find there are more feelings lying behind the thoughts, and a second round of RAIN, focused on different feelings, helps.
+But sometimes even then, the counterproductive thoughts remain.

 In that case, I have a number of strategies: